On Air Now

-A unique and inspiring orchestral project has prompted a revealing documentary about life in Cateura, Paraguay, explaining how music brings hope to the landfill town.
+A unique and inspiring orchestral project in Cateura, Paraguay, showing how music brought hope to the landfill town.

-Remarkable young people in the poverty-stricken landfill town of Cateura, Paraguay, are the stars of a recent documentary, playing unique instruments made from rubbish from a landfill site.
-Many children forced to work in the landfills have been brought together by classical music in an ensemble known as the Recycled Orchestra.
+Remarkable young people in the poverty-stricken landfill town of Cateura, Paraguay, are the stars of a moving documentary, playing unique instruments made from rubbish from a landfill site.

 “My life would be meaningless without music,” says one of the performers, highlighting the impact of the Recycled Orchestra project.